bmg92silva/Similar-Drawings/README.md

 - **Grid Layout**: Organized display of results in 3-column format
 - **Image Caching**: Efficient storage and retrieval of PDF thumbnails
 - **Responsive UI**: Resizable panels and scrollable content areas

+# Motivation
+With years of experience in metalworking and roles as a designer, estimator, and buyer, I understand the daily challenges of manufacturing.
+Success often comes from learning from past projects and real-world experience.
+* **For Mechanical Designers**: Upload a sketch or drawing and find similar parts from your archive.
+See how others solved similar problems and what approaches worked best.
+* **For Production Preparers**: Discover similar components and learn from proven manufacturing sequences, tooling setups, and process parameters that delivered results.
+* **For Estimators and Budgeters**: Improve pricing accuracy by referencing historical data.
+Find similar quoted parts, review actual costs, lead times, and margins to create more competitive and realistic estimates.
+* **For Buyers**: Rely on your supply chain history.
+Identify similar components and see which suppliers delivered quality on time and at what price—avoid past mistakes and strengthen supplier negotiations.
+* **For Production Analysts**: Understand how similar parts performed in production—cycle times, quality issues, rework rates—so you can make informed, data-driven decisions for new components.
+I'm not a programmer, but someone who learned Python and makes use of LLMs to develop some tools that help me at work, so please take that into account.

 ## 🛠️ Installation